New German government will need to engage more deeply in the Western Balkans

 Europe struggled to deal with the violent break-up of Yugoslavia and ultimately required American military and diplomatic power to bring an end to the carnage.
 In the years since, however, the EU’s strategy has been founded on the soft power implicit in its membership process.
 By incorporating the EU’s legal framework, the acquis communautaire, aspirant countries sign up to democratic institutions, open markets and therefore entrench “European values”.
 Or so the thinking goes.
 Thus far only Croatia and Slovenia are EU members and many observers express disappointment at the results of membership in neighbouring Bulgaria and Romania.

-Of the remaining six countries, two have started accession negotiations (Serbia and Montenegro), two are candidates (Macedonia and Albania), and two have applied for candidate status (Kosovo and Bosnia and Hercegovina).
-All six now have visa-free travel and Stabilisation and Association Agreements.
+Of the remaining six countries, two have started accession negotiations (Serbia and Montenegro), two are candidates (Macedonia and Albania), and one has applied for candidate status (Bosnia and Herzegovina).
+All except Kosovo (due to its non-recognition by 5 member states) have visa-free travel and Stabilisation and Association Agreements.
 Nevertheless, all must also overcome substantial obstacles if they want to move closer towards EU membership.
 Serbia and Kosovo are still in dispute as a result of the latter’s succession in 2008.
 Macedonia’s progress has been blocked by Greece due to a 25 year-long naming dispute.
 Bosnia and Hercegovina has been at uneasy peace ever since the 1995 Dayton Peace Accords that brought an end to its civil war.
 All of these issues require substantial negotiation and herculean problem-solving skills if they are to be resolved satisfactorily.
 The EU, on the other hand, has been distracted by an intimidating in-tray.
 The long-running Eurozone crisis, Brexit and the rise of populism have left time for little else.

 As EU leaders have disengaged in recent years, or at least been occupied with other challenges, others have filled the vacuum.
 Russia has increased its presence in the region.
 Moscow was particularly roiled by Montenegro’s acceptance as NATO’s newest member and has been implicated in destabilising the country’s domestic politics.
 China and Turkey have also increased their activities in the region while others worry about the attraction of violent religious extremism.
 Several of the six have experienced political turmoil in recent years.
 Macedonia was gripped by a constitutional crisis until recently, a political moderate was assassinated in Kosovo this January while Montenegro claimed its leaders were the target of a Russian-backed attempted coup in October 2016.
 A number of Balkan “strong men” have stepped into the breach, such as Serbian President Aleksandar Vučić, as public support for EU membership has concurrently declined.